 Metro is open from 5.30 in the morning, till midnight.
 Plus, it has frequent routes every 5-10 minutes.

-An alternative to get to your hotel is by taxi.
-There are many taxis in Santorini and at the port, so you won’t have hard time finding one.
+An alternative to getting to your hotel is by taxi.
+There are many taxis in Santorini and at the port, so you won’t have a hard time finding one.
 Taxi rates are set every year, depending on the destination and the touristic season.